 This week read FURNITURE: Part 1 – FOCAL POINT & SEATING of my latest blog for tips on selecting furniture.

-To encourage conversation seating should be positioned so that people will face each other and it should be situated close enough so that someone can easily hear what another person is saying.
+To encourage conversation seating should be positioned so that people can face one other, and it should be situated close enough that someone can easily hear what another person is saying.
 It is considered confrontational to see the back of someone’s head when entering a room and people feel uncomfortable, as though they may be under threat of attack from behind, if they are seated with their back to a door.

-To create an informal atmosphere in a room choose low furniture, preferably of an oval or round shape to give a more relaxed impression.
-Natural wood tends to give a scheme a soft, gentle effect.
-Avoid very tall overwhelming items of furniture that give the impression they could topple forward at any moment, and avoid choosing furniture with a high gloss finish unless you are prepared to look after it and remember that a delicate finish tends to dent easily too.
+To create an informal atmosphere in a room, choose low furniture, preferably of an oval or round shape to give a more relaxed impression.
+Natural wood tends to give a scheme a soft, gentle effect and the warmer the tones the richer the look.
+Avoid very tall overwhelming items of furniture that give the impression they could topple forward at any moment and avoid choosing furniture with a high gloss finish unless you are prepared to look after it as it will constantly attract dust.
+Be practical and think of the durability of a piece as a delicate finish tends to mark, scratch and dent easily.